On this page:

 Easy-to-follow instructions to print, copy, and scan are posted above each device on campus.
 You can learn more about how to use Cardinal Print devices with these simple instructions and videos.
 Visit Mobile Printing for complete instructions on how to print via email or by logging into Cardinal Print Center.
 For more specific questions about how to print, see the Print section of this FAQ page.
 For more specific questions about how to scan, fax or copy, see the Scan, Fax, or Copy section of this FAQ page.

-- The document is held in a secure print queue, and is deleted immediately after you release it to print on a device.
+The document is held in a secure print queue for 72 hours, and is deleted immediately after you release it to print on a device.
 If you do not print the document within 72 hours, it is automatically deleted by the system.

-- How do I resume a print job after it has been interrupted?
+How do I finish printing a job after it has been interrupted?

 For instructions on printing on these media types, see How to Print Manually with Cardinal Print.
 If you are printing labels, follow these steps: